-As shown in Table 3.3-31, with implementation of the Refined CCNM Design Option, the GHG construction emissions for Alternative 1 would total 3,970 metric tons of CO2e, the GHG construction emissions for Alternative 2 of the B-P Build Alternatives would total 4,155 metric tons of CO2e, the GHG construction emissions for Alternative 3 of the B-P Build Alternatives would total 4,039 metric tons of CO2e, and the GHG construction emissions for Alternative 5 of the B-P Build Alternatives would total 4,764 metric tons of CO2e.
+As shown in Table 3.3-31, with implementation of the Refined CCNM Design Option, the GHG construction emissions for Alternative 1 would total 3,951 metric tons of CO2e, the GHG construction emissions for Alternative 2 of the B-P Build Alternatives would total 4,136 metric tons of CO2e, the GHG construction emissions for Alternative 3 of the B-P Build Alternatives would total 4,019 metric tons of CO2e, and the GHG construction emissions for Alternative 5 of the B-P Build Alternatives would total 4,741 metric tons of CO2e.
 GHG construction emissions would represent 0.001 percent of the most recently reported total annual statewide GHG emissions (CARB 2016b).

 Table 3.3-31 also shows the amortized GHG emissions during the construction of each alternative.
 The half-life of CO2 is not defined, and other GHG pollutants such as N2O can remain in the atmosphere for 120 years (Intergovernmental Panel on Climate Change 1997).
 To conservatively estimate the amortized GHG emissions, the HSR project's life is conservatively assumed to be only 25 years, although the actual project life would be much longer.
-As shown in Table 3.3-31, the amortized GHG construction emissions for Alternative 1 would be 148 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 2 would be 155 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 3 would be 150 metric tons of CO2e per year, and the amortized GHG construction emissions for Alternative 5 would be 178 metric tons of CO2e per year.
-The increase in GHG emissions generated during HSR project construction would be offset by the net GHG reductions during project operation (because of car and plane trips removed in the Bakersfield to Palmdale area) in less than 2 days of HSR operations for all alternatives under the medium ridership scenario.
-Under the high ridership scenario, the construction emissions would be offset in less than 1 day of HSR operations for Alternatives 1, 2, and 3 and would be offset in less than 2 days of HSR operations for Alternative 5.
+As shown in Table 3.3-31, the amortized GHG construction emissions for Alternative 1 would be 147 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 2 would be 145 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 3 would be 150 metric tons of CO2e per year, and the amortized GHG construction emissions generated during HSR project construction would be offset by the net GHG reductions during project operation (because of car and plane trips removed in the Bakersfield to Palmdale area) in less than 2 days of HSR operations for Alternatives 1, 2, and 3 and would be offset in less than 2 days of HSR operations for Alternative 5.

-With implementation of the Refined CCNM Design Option, the amortized GHG construction emissions for Alternative 1 would be 159 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 2 would be 166 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 3 would be 162 metric tons of CO2e per year, and the amortized GHG construction emissions for Alternative 5 would be 191 metric tons of CO2e per year.
+With implementation of the Refined CCNM Design Option, the amortized GHG construction emissions for Alternative 1 would be 158 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 2 would be 165 metric tons of CO2e per year, the amortized GHG construction emissions for Alternative 3 would be 161 metric tons of CO2e per year, and the amortized GHG construction emissions for Alternative 5 would be 190 metric tons of CO2e per year.
 Under the medium ridership scenario and the high ridership scenario, the increase in GHG emissions generated during HSR project construction would be offset in less than 2 days of HSR operations for all alternatives.